How To Create Father’s Day Email Campaigns That Boost Sales

 Another creative example is this email from James Avery:

 This email encourages you to shop offline — and suggests finding stores near you.
-But it also provides you with the link to the catalog so you could choose a gift in advance and make sure it’s available for purchasing.
+But it also provides you with the link to the catalog so you can choose a gift in advance and make sure it’s available for purchase.

 How to start your Father’s Day email marketing campaign

-Start your Father’s Day mass mailing like any other email marketing campaign — choose a mailing list, think of your target audience and objectives, design emails, and perform A/B testing.
-But we highlighted three important nuances you should consider while working on Father’s Day mass emails for your business.
+Start your Father’s Day mass mailing like any other email marketing campaign — choose a mailing list, think of your target audience and objectives, design emails using templates or from scratch, write a copy, and perform A/B testing.
+Here, we highlighted three important nuances you should consider while working on Father’s Day mass emails for your business.

 Set your goals